 Professor of German

-Walter Stewart, Ph.D., UCLA, publishes widely in a number of subjects such as Goethe's works, American and European Folklore, and structuralism with a number of reviews, refereed articles, and some ten books to his name.
-He has served as the bibliographer for Dissertation titles on Goethe and his works for the Goethe Society of North America for the last twenty-six years.
+Walter Stewart earned his Ph.D. at the University of California, Los Angeles in the fields of Germanic Philology and Linguistics.
+He has published widely in a number of subjects such as Goethe's works, American and European Folklore, and structuralism with a number of reviews, refereed articles, and over a dozen books to his name.
+He served as the bibliographer for Dissertation titles on Goethe and his works for the Goethe Society of North America for over thirty-five years.
 He is recognized internationally as a German, Goethe, and Nietzsche scholar.

 Among his publications are Zarathustra, a historical novel on the life of the philosopher Friedrich Nietzsche, and Tesla, a historical novel concerning the famous inventor.

-Dr. Stewart has also published a detective novel entitled Sweet Deadly Dreams and followed it up with Death be Nimble, Death be Quick, and Death on Demand--his fifth novel and third detective-genre work in the same series.
+Dr. Stewart has also published a series of detective novels; the first is entitled Sweet Deadly Dreams, the second, Death be Nimble, Death be Quick, the third, Death on Demand, and his fourth installment, Death is Not Enough.
+Others in the series are to follow.

-His German in Action is a pedagogical German text that is in its second edition.
-He he also written an advanced second and third-year text, Intermediate German.
+His German in Action presents a new method for learning German that is especially targeted at speakers of American English.
+The text is in its third edition.
+He also has written an advanced second and third-year text, Intermediate German.

 Stewart's philosophical study, Nietzsche - My Sister and I: A Critical Study, is an in-depth analysis of the orphaned and often disputed work in the Nietzsche corpus.
-Dr. Stewart's tome on Nietzsche, Friedrich Nietzsche - My Sister and I: Investigation, Analysis, Interpretation. is the second volume in his work on Nietzsche's My Sister and I.
+His next volume on Nietzsche, Friedrich Nietzsche - My Sister and I: Investigation, Analysis, Interpretation. is the second critical study in his work on Nietzsche's My Sister and I.

 Dr. Stewart has specialized in the philosophy of Nietzsche for some 35 years and renewed his early research on the last two books while staying as a guest at the Nietzsche Archives in Weimar, Germany.
 Both books represent ground-breaking investigations of international importance in Nietzsche scholarship.